bogeeee/restfuncs/readme.md

    * ---- Write your API method as a plain typescript method... ----
    * This JSDoc also gets outputted in the API browser / OpenAPI spec.
    * Use the 'public' modifier to make them callable from a client.
-   * @param myComplexParam Your parameters can be any complex typescript type.
+   * @param myComplexParam Your parameters can be of any typescript type.
 They are automatically validated at runtime.
    * @param myCallback You can have server->client callback functions as parameters.
 Their arguments also get validated and shaped (like, see return).
 Here we send the progress of the file upload. // TODO: allow deeply nested
    * @param myUploadFile Use the UploadFile type anywhere in your parameters (can be multiple, a ...rest param, or deeply nested).
 As soon as you suck on the stream, the restfuncs client will send that corresponding upload in an extra http request.
    */